-RUH Foundation was established in 1983, and has since raised and invested more than $105 million of donor funds into innovative research, education, and patient care priorities for healthcare advancements at RUH.
-Working together with donors and medical teams, we are saving lives.
+Royal University Hospital (RUH) Foundation was established in 1983, and has since raised and invested more than $163 million of donor funds into innovative research, education, and patient care priorities for health-care advancements at RUH.
+Working together with donors and medical teams, we are helping to save lives.

 RUH continues to enhance its programs and services through innovation, technology and research, ultimately improving patient outcomes.
-This provides a great opportunity for donors to support transformational care for patients and provide a difference in healthcare for the people of Saskatchewan.
-The RUH Foundation continues to partner with the Saskatoon Health Region to make that happen.
+This provides a great opportunity for donors to support transformational care for patients and provide a difference in health care for the people of Saskatchewan.
+RUH Foundation continues to partner with the Saskatchewan Health Authority to make that happen.

 Imagine Canada Accreditation

-In May 2014, Royal University Hospital Foundation was awarded the highest level of accreditation and shared the distinction of being one of the first charitable organizations in Saskatchewan to be accredited under Imagine Canada’s national Standards Program.
-With this achievement, we join a growing community of more than 100 organizations dedicated to operational excellence.
+In May 2014, Royal University Hospital Foundation was awarded the highest level of accreditation and shared the distinction of being one of the first charitable organizations in Saskatchewan to be accredited under Imagine Canada’s National Standards Program.
+In 2019, RUH Foundation was successfully re-accredited for five years.
+With this achievement, we join a growing community of more than 240 organizations dedicated to operational excellence.

 The Standards Program is a Canada-wide set of shared standards for charities and not-for-profits designed to strengthen practices and ensure transparency in five fundamental areas: